-(Share-based Compensation System for Directors and Vice Presidents)
+(Share-based compensation system for Directors and Vice Presidents)

-SHI has introduced a share-based compensation system (hereinafter "this system") for Directors (excluding outside directors) and Vice Presidents (hereinafter collectively "Directors, etc.") in accordance with a resolution at the 126th Annual General Meeting of Shareholders held on June 29, 2022.
-The purpose of this system is to raise awareness about the improvement of medium-to-long-term performance and the contribution to increasing the corporate value, by clarifying the interrelation between the compensations of Directors, etc. and the value of SHI's shares, and encouraging Directors, etc., to share the benefits and risks of share price fluctuations with the shareholders.
+SHI has introduced a share-based compensation system (hereinafter "this system") for Directors (excluding outside directors) and Vice Presidents (hereinafter collectively "Directors, etc.") The purpose of this system is to raise awareness about the improvement of medium-to-long-term performance and the contribution to increasing the corporate value, by clarifying the interrelation between the compensations of Directors, etc. and the value of SHI's shares, and encouraging Directors, etc., to share the benefits and risks of share price fluctuations with the shareholders.

-1 Overview of transactions
+1. Overview of transactions

 In this system, a trust that SHI establishes by contributing funding (hereinafter "this trust") acquires SHI's common shares (hereinafter "SHI shares"), and SHI shares in a number equivalent to points granted to Directors, etc., are issued to the Directors, etc., through this trust.
-The time when SHI shares are issued to any of the Directors, etc., is when the Director and the Vice President retires in principle.
+The time when SHI shares are issued to any Director, Vice President, etc., is when the Director retires in principle.

-2 SHI's own shares remaining in the trust
+2. SHI's own shares remaining in the trust

 SHI shares remaining in the trust are recorded as treasury shares in Net Assets section on the balance sheets according to the book value in the trust (excluding the amount of ancillary expenses).
-The book value and the number of such treasury shares at the end of the current consolidated fiscal year are ¥200 million, and 67,500 shares, respectively.
+The book value and the number of such treasury shares are ¥200 million, and 67,500 shares, respectively, at the end of the consolidated fiscal years ended December 31, 2022 and 2023.